 The weakness of kinematic constraint in monocular tracking can be addressed by using dynamic models to constrain the motion, and complex statistical methods to jointly represent the ambiguity in registration and reconstruction.
-[21] uses particle filtering with important sampling based on either a learned walking model or a database of motion snippets, to focus search in the neighborhood of known trajectory pathways.
-[7] proposes an annealing framework in a multiple camera settings.
+[Sidenbladh et al. 2000] uses particle filtering with important sampling based on either a learned walking model or a database of motion snippets, to focus search in the neighborhood of known trajectory pathways.
+[Deutscher et al. 2000] proposes an annealing framework in a multiple camera settings.
 During annealing, the search for parameters is driven by noise proportional with their individual variances.

-One of the most major work of recovering structure from motion is the factorization method developed by [22].
+One of the most major work of recovering structure from motion is the factorization method developed by [Tomasi and Kanade 1992].
 However this method assumes orthography, and is applicable only for rigid body.
 Considerable amount of subsequent work has been done to extend factorization method to non rigid and non-orthographic cases.
-[18][4].
+[Bregler et al. 2000][Poelman and Kanade 1997][Costeira and Kanade 1995].

-3. Tracking
+3 Tracking

-In our work, we have tackled the tracking problem for the domain of Bharatanatyam, a classical dance form of India.
+In our work, we have tried to tackle the tracking problem for the domain of Bharatanatyam, a classical dance form of India.
 We make use of specific information about the costume of the dancer.

 The traditional dress worn by the dancer covers her entire body except the face, forearms, and the feet.
-Fig.1 shows a couple of examples of such dress.
-One important feature of the dress is the golden belt (seen in color print out) around the waist region.
+Fig. 1 shows a couple of examples of such dress.
+One important feature of the dress is the golden belt around the waist region.
 This belt is a part of the traditional dress and is always present.